Jetavana: Near Jetavana

 Near Jetavana was evidently a monastery of rival teachers where Ciñcāmānavikā spent her nights as she was hatching her paternity-fraud smear campaign against the Buddha.

 There seems to have been a playground just outside Jetavana used by the children of the neighbourhood, who, when thirsty, would go into Jetavana to drink (DhA.iii.492).
 The high road to Sāvatthi passed by the edge of Jetavana, and travellers would enter the park to rest and refresh themselves.

 Discovery and current situation

 The remains of Jetavana and Savatthi were locally known as Sahet-Mahet.
 Alexander Cunningham used the ancient (6th century AD) accounts of Chinese pilgrim-monks to determine that Sahet-Mahet actually referred to Jetavana and Savatthi.

 Jetavana is currently a historical park, with remains of many ancient buildings such as monasteries, huts (such as the Gandhakuti and the Kosambakuti) and stupas.
 In Jetavana is also located the second-holiest tree of Buddhism: the Anandabodhi Tree.
 A visit to Savatthi and Jetavana is part of the Buddhist pilgrim route in North-India.
 The most revered place in Jetavana is the Gandhakuti, where Buddha used to stay.
 Jetavana is located at 27.509466°N 82.040073°E.

+Legacy

+In Japan the deity Gozu Tenno is considered to have originated as a guardian of Jetavana.
+He is a central deity of the Gion faith and identified with Susanoo-no-Mikoto.
+The district Gion where the faith is centered is the Japanese translation (via Chinese Qiyuan) of the Buddhist term Jetavana.